 Managing your time while blogging might feel like a chore.
 But, lucky, there are some apps and websites, specifically designed for bloggers like you, to save time and effort, and increase productivity.
 So, today, we’re talking about the 18 most useful blogging apps and websites you can use.
-Some of them also have paid plans to unlock more exclusive features.
+Some of them are free blogging apps others have paid plans to unlock more exclusive features.

 Keep on reading.
 Here’s the list.

-Unsplash is a platform for free high-definition images.
+Unsplash is aone of the top blogging apps for free high-definition images.
+Whether you're using the best blogging apps or just starting out with blog apps free, having access to quality images is crucial.
 The website claims that 265,000 photographers are contributing, and with the help of these, monthly thousands of free images are being published.
 You can simply go and download any image you want for free, for almost any blog topic, without worrying about copyright issues.
-(Credit to the owner is a condition though).
+Credit to the owner is a condition though.

 Easily search by the desired keyword, sort, and filter images by color, and orientation.
 You can also scroll through different categories to discover relevant images for your blog posts, social media, or even emails.

 Canva is a free graphics design platform, which is good enough for making social media graphics, presentations, posters, logos, business cards, and other visual content.
 As a blogger, you may often require graphic design help, especially for your social media.
+In the vast majority of blogging apps, Canva stands out for its easy-to-use interface.
 You can easily create cool social media posts, logos, or animated design elements to enhance your content.

-Canva offers thousands of free templates, which is great for saving you time.
+This blogger app offers thousands of free templates, which is great for saving you time.
 And also great if you have no editing/graphics background.
+For those searching for the simplest and the best blog apps, Canva should definitely be on the list.
+Its one of the most popular free blogging apps with some premium features as well.

 The website has more than 60 million active users, who have created 7 billion styles so far.
+So, it's this one's definitely among handy blog apps.
 Use it for free with some limitations, but if you want premium features and unlock more templates, you’ll have to pay.

 Google Docs is a web-based application used to create and edit documents online.
-Powered by Google itself, you can get access to your Google Docs account from anywhere and be able to write and edit your blog posts, social media posts, or emails, on any device.
+Powered by Google itself, you can get access to your Google Docs account from anywhere and be able to write and edit your blog posts, social media posts, or emails, on any device. or bloggers searching for the best blogging apps for content creation, Google Docs comes highly recommended.
 Plus, you can also share them with others online from within the app, edit, and work together on the doc.
 Which is great if you plan to hire writers and editors.

 Also, there is no fear of data loss because the app automatically saves your current work, even if the computer shuts down abruptly.
-And the files are automatically saved on GDrive.
+And the files are automatically saved on GoogleDrive.

-Cherry on the top, GDoc identifies and helps you solve your grammar mistakes while typing.
-It’s my most favorite app, and in fact, this post is written on GDoc.
+Cherry on the top, GoogleDoc identifies and helps you solve your grammar mistakes while typing.
+It’s my most favorite app, and in fact, this post is written on GoogleDoc.

-Being a blogger also means staying active on all your social media networks – but that can be difficult, as you have a ton of stuff to pay attention to.
+Being a blogger also means staying active on all your social media networks – but that can be difficult, as you have a ton of stuff to pay attention to, so you definitely need best blogging apps to make it word perfectly.
 With the help of Buffer, you can control all the social media profiles in one place.
+It's no wonder many consider it one of the best apps for blogging when it comes to social media management.

 On this app, you can set the schedule for posts on Facebook, Instagram, Twitter, LinkedIn, Pinterest, or nearly anywhere you want, in one click.
 Plus, you can also make a team of 2 people to manage, which is nice if you hire someone to do your blog’s social media.

-5. WordPress – Awesome for building and growing websites
+5. 🏅 Our Pick - WordPress – Awesome for Building and Growing Websites

 WordPress.org is an open-source content management system (CMS) used to build and host websites.
-You can create your website and customize it on your own—without learning code.
+As one of the best blogging apps out there, WordPress allows you to create your website and customize it on your own— without learning code.
 WordPress is based on plugin architecture and a template system, making website management much easier.

 A simple, easy-to-use dashboard provides all customizing options to enhance your website however you want.
 WP is free for all and can be used to make any website, for anything.
 There are dozens of free resources on the web, all about helping you learn WordPress.

-Notion is project management software that is used to manage tasks, set reminders, organize documents, manage files, and much more.
+Notion is project management software that can be considered a blogger app because is used to manage tasks, set reminders, organize documents, manage files, and much more.
+For those who consider Notion as their blogger app of choice, it helps streamline content creation.
 You can set your blog posts reminders, manage research notes, files, and keep yourself on the right track.
 You can access Notion from your mobile to easily add or remove tasks on the go.

-The app also offers you a gallery that can be used to share your notes, upload pictures, and videos.
+This is the best blog app that also offers you a gallery that can be used to share your notes, upload pictures, and videos.
+When scouting for the best blog apps, Notion should definitely be considered.
 Best part: Free to use for everyone.

 Google Analytics is a tool that allows you to track real-time traffic on your website.
+It ranks among the best apps for blogging analytics and insights.
 You can analyze what your visitors want, where they are coming from, which pages of your site are more effective, ways to improve ads on the site, and so much more.

 8. BeFunky – Allows Effortlessly Editing Photos

 BeFunky is an AI-based graphic design and photo editing tool that supplies designers and non-creatives with high-quality features and customizable templates.
+When searching for best blog app options for design, BeFunky stands out.
 It allows businesses and teams to create collages, advertisements, and graphics quickly and easily.
 Artists can remove backgrounds, apply filters, and edit photos with a single mouse click.

 Team members can use BeFunky to collaborate on visual projects by adding coworkers onto a shared workspace.
 With BeFunky, teams can leave comments and suggestions in real-time to ensure projects are created with the client’s vision in mind.
 It can even share your projects directly to Dropbox, Pinterest, and Twitter or store them on Google Photos or Google Drive.